Paper wealth: Price bubbles

 Less commonly, increases in overall paper wealth are seen as signs of price bubbles – unsustainable increases in the level of prices.
-These are generally attributed to credit bubbles (prices are bid up using borrowed money), and seen as a significant warning sign of a pending economic crisis; they form the central mechanism of Austrian business cycle theory and debt deflation.
+These are generally attributed to credit bubbles (prices are bid up with borrowed money) and are seen as a significant warning sign of a pending economic crisis; they form the central mechanism of Austrian business cycle theory and debt deflation.

 These concerns are not widely shared by mainstream economics – elevated asset price levels are considered a concern, but a minor one, while private credit levels are not considered macroeconomically significant, as they are simply a question of distribution.

-Austrian economics ascribes price bubbles as due to excess printing of money by central banks, and ultimately inflationary; the resulting bursting of the price bubble and following depression being necessary purging of the previous excesses.
+Austrian economics ascribes price bubbles to excess money printing by central banks and ultimately to inflation; the resulting bursting of the price bubble and the following depression are seen as a necessary purging of the previous excesses.

-In debt deflation (most associated with Post-Keynesian economics, but with some mainstream interest), price bubbles are particularly associated with excess private credit growth, especially extension of credit by commercial banks.
+In debt deflation (most associated with Post-Keynesian economics, but with some mainstream interest), price bubbles are particularly linked to excess private credit growth, especially the extension of credit by commercial banks.
 While the price bubble itself is neutral, people then borrow against these inflated asset prices (as via a home equity line of credit), which increases the credit bubble, and it is the elevated level of debt that is the underlying cause of the ensuing depression.

 Related distinctions

 Assets can be distinguished as real (physical) assets, notably property, plant, and equipment (PP&E – real estate, buildings, durable equipment) and inventory (consumables), and financial assets (equity and debt in other companies).

-At the level of a household, real assets are most commonly a home (both the land and the building), personal belongings (notably cars or other vehicles), and some commodities (such as gold) or collectibles (art).
+At the household level, real assets are most commonly a home (both the land and the building), personal belongings (notably cars and other vehicles), commodities (such as gold), and collectibles (art).
 Financial assets most commonly include stocks and bonds (both corporate and government).
 The status of cash is more debatable – fiat money is formally a financial asset backed by a government, while a bank deposit is a financial asset backed by a commercial bank, which today is generally backed by a government (via deposit insurance such as the U.S. Federal Deposit Insurance Corporation).
 As such, the value of cash may inflate away – it is a form of paper wealth – but it is generally distinguished from stocks and bonds.

 A related technical issue in economics is the aggregation problem, as debated in the Cambridge capital controversy – to what extent is it permissible and useful to aggregate different measures?
-Aggregating different physical and financial assets is, in some views, illegitimate or misleading, though the market value of assets can simply be aggregated by adding.
+Aggregating different physical and financial assets is, in some views, illegitimate or misleading, though the market value of assets can be aggregated by adding.
 This aggregation is generally accepted practice in economic theory, with disaggregation reserved for accounting or detailed analysis.

 In accounting, tangible assets and intangible assets are distinguished.
-In wealth management, liquid financial assets (roughly corresponding to common understanding of paper wealth, ignoring value of housing) is a key metric.
+In wealth management, liquid financial assets (roughly corresponding to the common understanding of paper wealth, ignoring the value of housing) are a key metric.